Kecbm/Kecbm/README.md

 # 👋🏽 Hello, I'm Klecianny

-I'm 27 years old and I live in Garanhuns, Pernambuco.
-I am passionate about technology and believe in the power of education to transform lives.
-In addition, I practice cycling to stay healthy, I like reading books from different categories and playing video games.
-I actively participate in the Bolha Dev on Twitter, a community of developers who share knowledge and experiences about the technological universe.
+I focus my efforts on driving code quality and leading innovative initiatives, such as encouraging the use of Codeium AI.
+I actively share knowledge through articles on the Br24 blog and on my Dev.to profile.
+Outside of the technological world, I cycle to stay healthy.
+My journey is one of continuous learning and collaboration in the development community.

 <br>
 <br>

-## 👩🏽‍🎓 Training
+## 👩🏽‍🎓 Academic Training

-I have a degree in Food Engineering from UFAPE - Federal University of Agreste de Pernambuco.
-During my undergraduate studies, I had the opportunity to tutor several subjects, the first of which was algorithms and computer programming, focusing on programming logic in C and Java.
+I am a Food Engineer from UFAPE - Federal University of Agreste de Pernambuco.
+During my undergraduate studies, I had the opportunity to teach several subjects, the first of which was algorithms and computer programming, focusing on programming logic in C and Java.
 I recently specialized as a Full Stack Web Developer at Trybe.

 <details>
   <summary><h3>🛠 Skills</h3></summary>